 22.5 – the ship’s speed in knots whilst traveling amid iceberg laden waters, just .5 knots below the top speed of 23 knots.

-30 seconds – the length of time between the first sighting of the iceberg to the impact.
-As the berg came into view, lookout Frederick Fleet called the bridge to announce “Iceberg, right ahead!”
+30 seconds – the length of time between the first sighting of the iceberg to the crash.
+As the ‘berg came into view, lookout Frederick Fleet called the bridge to announce “Iceberg, right ahead!”

 4 – the number of forward compartments that could flood without risk of the Titanic sinking.